Image: Microfilm Old Library

 Since the images are micro sized a specialist reader/scanner device is used to magnify and view the microfilm / microfiche images.

-The main microform collection and the reader/scanner are located in the Old Library.
+The main microform collection is located in the Old Library.
 Other archive material is located with subject collections or is available in the closed Roborough Basement collection and is retrievable on request.

 You can arrange an appointment and Library staff will attend to assist with setup of the Microform reader / scanner